Franz Vorraber

-Franz Vorraber (born August 24, 1962 in Graz, Austria) is an Austrian–German pianist and composer.
+Franz Vorraber (born 24 August 1962) is an Austrian and German pianist and composer.

 Studies

-The son of an organist, Franz Vorraber started practising the piano at the age of 5, followed by first studies on the church organ at the age of 7.
-The professional studies began in 1972 at the age of 10 with the admission to the piano class for exceptional students at the "University of Music and Performing Arts" in Graz (Austria) with the violin as a second instrument.
-Later he continued his studies at the "Frankfurt University of Music and Performing Arts" in Germany as a student of Prof. Joachim Volkmann.
+Born in Graz the son of an organist, Vorraber started practicing the piano at the age of five, followed by first studies on the church organ at the age of seven.
+He began professional studies in 1972 at the age of ten with the admission to the piano class for exceptional students at the University of Music and Performing Arts, with the violin as a second instrument.
+Later he continued his studies at the Frankfurt University of Music and Performing Arts as a student of Joachim Volkmann.
 Both institutions graduated him with honours and highest degrees.

 Debut

-Franz Vorraber performed his debut recital in Tokyo, at the age of 19.
+Vorraber performed his debut recital in Tokyo, at the age of 19.
 Since then he has given recitals in Europe, Japan, and the United States and concerts with orchestras such as the Gewandhauskammerorchester Leipzig, the Leipziger Kammerorchester, the Orchestre Philharmonique du Luxembourg, the Westdeutsche Sinfonia, the Staatsphilharmonie Rheinland Pfalz, and the Robert Schumann Philharmonie with conductors such as Dennis Russell Davies, Alun Francis, Dirk Joeres, Daniel Klajner, Hilary Griffiths, Marcus Bosch, Vladislav Czarnecki, Reinhard Seifried, Marcello Bufalini, and Jonathan Seers.